 West Volusia Branch History

-The West Volusia Branch was founded by its initial members.
+The West Volusia Branch was founded by its initial members on August 19, 1943 in DeLand, FL.
 The late Allen Attaway served as President and the late Reverend Mayo D. & Eliza Staples served as Membership Chairpersons, respectively.

 During the late 1950’s and early 1960’s, the West Volusia Branch took action against housing discrimination by demonstrating for federal money to improve living conditions in the minority community and against “de facto segregation”.
 De Facto Segregation meant blacks were expected not to live in certain communities, and were expected to remain in others.
 Real estate people assured white customers that there wouldn’t be any blacks in certain neighborhoods, because banks were in on the game and made it virtually impossible for blacks to get a mortgage loan to buy a home in a “white” community.
 As a result, it was easier to funnel school funds to schools in white communities and just sort of overlook the schools in black communities, resulting in school systems described as “certainly separate but certainly not equal.”

 The West Volusia Branch participated in the nationwide Woolworth’s Lunch Counter demonstration as a way to end racial inequality.
 This nationwide peaceful demonstration, led to the desegregation of F.W.
 Woolworth’s in 1963.
 Click Here for a documentary of our members who participated.

 The West Volusia Branch started a movement in the area to take action and demonstrated for improved learning environments for black students.
 During that time, black students were forced to go to black schools if they wanted an education.
 The students of black schools had a lack of supplies and were given inferior materials to learn with.
 Nationwide NAACP demonstrations in the matter led to the Civil Rights Act of 1964 which required schools with white only students to integrate with black students or risk loss of federal money.
 Deland High School became integrated around 1967-68.